 Thanks to Dana’s understanding of how state and local government can work together effectively, she has been immensely effective at bringing grant dollars to Ossining.
 When she advocates for funding in next year’s state budget, Dana will bring a tangible understanding of how dollars allocated in Albany impact her constituents on a local level.

 We must also recognize the critical position New York holds in this moment when our nation appears poised to undo a half century of safe legal abortion care.
-It is important that we elect progressive women to positions of power to protect reproductive rights.
+It is important that we elect progressive women to positions of power to protect reproductive rights, you might want to consider Pregnancy Resource Center for your concerns and issues to abortion and pregnancy.

 Please join us in casting your vote for the abundantly qualified Dana Levenberg to serve as our next Assemblywoman.
 Early voting is happening now through Sunday, June 26, and Primary Election Day is Tuesday, June 28.